 Legal situations regarding your children can occur when you least expect them.

-Potential Legal Issues Facing Children
+Potential Legal Issues Parents May Face on Behalf of Their Children

-1. Playground and sports injuries
+1. Playground and sports injuries – when accidents become legal issues

 It seems children no sooner learn to walk before they're already ready to run, play, swing, race, throw and tackle.
 While playgrounds and school sports are among a child’s best memories, they can be a source of worry for parents.
 And according to Stanford Children's Hospital, organized sports lead to around 3.5 million injuries per year among children and teens.